SHAREHOLDER ALERT: Levi & Korsinsky Notifies Expensify, Inc.(EXFY) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in Expensify, Inc. ("Expensify" or the "Company") (NASDAQ: EXFY ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+04, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Expensify, Inc. ("Expensify" or the "Company") (NASDAQ: EXFY) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Expensify investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all those who purchased or otherwise acquired Expensify common stock pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's initial public offering conducted on or about November 11, 2021.
 Follow the link below to get more information and be contacted by a member of our team: